Trainee Priest’s Spanish Mission

 “We start walking around 6 am and aim to be at our destination by lunchtime, though some days the route is longer, and you can only make it back around 3 pm.

 “We are walking to Leon tomorrow.
 Each day you travel alone, whether by yourself or with friends you have made.
 You can walk along the way and meet up later in the day.

 “When we arrive in a town, you generally find a local hostel.
 They are incredibly cheap, some just taking a small donation.”

 “I’ve made many friends along the way.
 I’ve walked with a BBC journalist who is blogging about his experiences.

-“Catholicism is still very strong here and the atmosphere in the rural villages and towns is very tranquil.
+“Catholicism is still powerful here, and the rural villages and towns atmosphere is very tranquil.
 You get plenty of time to reflect, which is very much part of it for me.”

-When Barry returns he will be back in Maynooth to continue his studies.
+When Barry returns, he will return to Maynooth to continue his studies.

 “I’ve two weeks of walking until I get to Santiago.
 It’s been a wonderful experience so far.
 It’s a stunning country.